-Binary logs are used for crash recovery of RT index data, and also for attributes updates of plain disk indices that would otherwise only be stored in RAM until flush.
-When logging is enabled, every transaction COMMIT-ted into RT index gets written into a log file.
+Binary logs are used for crash recovery of RT table data, and also for attributes updates of plain disk indices that would otherwise only be stored in RAM until flush.
+When logging is enabled, every transaction COMMIT-ted into an RT table gets written into a log file.
 Logs are then automatically replayed on startup after an unclean shutdown, recovering the logged changes.

 binlog_path directive specifies the binary log files location.
 It should contain just the path;